junior-devleague/help-eng/README.md

   <li>A pull request is made</li>
 </ul>

-If there are questions about a feature, code questions, blockages (challenges) please notify an instructor via Slack.
+<p>If there are questions about a feature, code questions, blockages (challenges) please notify an instructor via Slack.</p>

 <h3>Formatting Structure</h3>